vaclav2016/xmppredis/README.md

     $ apt-get install redis-server redis-tools libhiredis-dev libstrophe-dev

-Also, may You want install a PHP-extension:
+Also, may be You want install a PHP-extension:

     $ apt-get install php5-redis